24 Best Bug Tracking Tools in 2026

 Best for: General project management.

-Asana is excellent for organizing tasks and sticking to project deadlines.
+Asana is excellent for users who want to organize tasks and stick to project deadlines.

 Key features:

-Pros: This software lets you create subtasks and assign them to specific developers to resolve issues.
+Pros: This software lets you create subtasks and assign them to specific developers so they can resolve issues.

-Cons: It isn’t primarily a bug tracking tool, it can be adapted for that use case.
+Cons: It isn’t primarily an issue tracking tool, but can be adapted for that use case.

 Alternatives: ClickUp or Smartsheet.

 Want to collect website issues directly into Asana?
-See how Asana/Marker.io integration works
+See how the Asana/Marker.io integration works

 6. GitHub

-GitHub is practically a household name in the software space and a staple of the development process.
+GitHub is a household name in the software space and a staple of the development process.

 Best for: Development teams.

-GitHub lets developers host, review code, collaborate on projects, and track changes.
+GitHub enables developers to host, review code, collaborate on projects, and track changes.

 Key features:

-• GitHub keeps at the cutting edge of development with GitHub Copilot X, an AI pair programmer
+• GitHub stays at the cutting edge of development with GitHub Copilot X, an AI pair programmer

-• Repository management, hosting, code review, and an issue tracker
+• Repository management, hosting, code review, and the ability to manage GitHub issues

 • Integrated CI/CD and automation tools such as Jenkins, Travis CI, CircleCI, and more.